Concern mounts over fate of 2,500 Ukrainian POWs from Mariupol steel plant

 Speaking at a joint media conference with Portuguese Prime Minister Antonio Costa, Mr Zelenskyy pressed western countries for multiple-launch rocket systems, which he said “just stand still” in other countries yet are key to Ukraine’s success.

-US President Joe Biden signed off on Saturday on a fresh, 40 billion dollar (£32 billion) infusion of aid for Ukraine, with half for military assistance.
+US President Joe Biden signed off on Saturday on a fresh, 40 billion dollar infusion of aid for Ukraine, with half for military assistance.

-Portugal pledged up to 250 million euros (£211 million), as well as continued shipments of military equipment.
+Portugal pledged up to 250 million euros, as well as continued shipments of military equipment.

 Mr Zelenskyy reiterated his intention to apply for European Union membership and accused Russia of blockading agricultural exports from Ukraine, which is known as the “breadbasket of Europe”.